TheCreator69/CreativeBot/README.md

 ## EXPERIMENTAL TYPESCRIPT CONVERSION BRANCH
 Refactoring Checklist:
-- [ ] Move responsibility of connecting to database out of scripts
+- [ ] Move responsibility of connecting to database out of scripts (DRY principle important here)
 - [ ] Remove "hidden" input arguments like the active database connection
 - [ ] Make use of interfaces to allow for mock objects (e.g. a mock database for testing)
 - [ ] Remove any "anys" as types and define objects & interfaces for input arguments
 - [ ] Add classes for modules in the scripts folder
-- [ ] Add return types for functions
+- [ ] Add return types for functions with TypeScript
 - [ ] Split large execute() functions for commands into smaller, more modular functions
 - [ ] Add enums if needed
-- [ ] Rename variables and functions if needed
+- [ ] Rename variables, functions and files if needed (remove words like "manager" and "handler")
-- [ ] Reorganize functions when needed
+- [ ] Reorganize functions when needed, extract them maybe
 - [ ] Make sure that state changes can be easily traced outside of the function responsible (functions changing state as input arguments)

 This discord bot is being created by TheCreator with [TypeScript](https://www.typescriptlang.org/), using discord.js.\